Tech Stocks Weigh on Markets

 "Earnings are coming in above expectations, which is justifying the move up in equities," said Jeff Zipper, managing director at the Private Client Reserve of U.S. Bank.
 "At the same time, the weaker dollar is good for multinationals' bottom lines."

-Technology stocks fell 1.6% in the S&P 500, with Advanced Micro Devices, Nvidia and Mastercard posting among the steepest losses.
+The S&P 500 tech sector fell 1%, with Advanced Micro Devices, Nvidia and Adobe Systems posting among the steepest declines.

 Elsewhere, the Stoxx Europe 600 was down 0.1% after swinging on the latest batch of corporate earnings.